0xor0ne/RoustKit/README.md

 ## Interacting with Rust LKM inside the QEMU VM

-Once the setup is complete and the QEMU VM boot is completed, you should see an output similar to the following:
+If the setup completed successfully you should have a running QEMU VM and see an output similar to the following:

 ```